Hiking Carburn Park - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Trail Network and Terrain

-Summer brings the park to full life, with all trails accessible and wildlife activity at its peak.
-The ponds warm enough to support canoeing and kayaking, though you'll need to bring your own watercraft as no rentals are available on-site.
-Fishing is permitted in designated areas, with northern pike and various smaller fish species present in the ponds and river, making it a convenient spot for urban anglers to wet a line without traveling far from the city.
+Summer opens up the full range of activities.
+All trails are accessible, wildlife activity is high, and the ponds are warm enough for canoeing and kayaking — though you'll need to bring your own watercraft since there are no rentals on-site.
+Fishing is permitted in designated areas, with northern pike and smaller species present in both the ponds and the river.

 Access and Practical Information